stackhpc/stackhpc-release-train/docs/usage/github-organisation-management.md

     Access to Terraform Cloud is limited due to team size restrictions if you need access to Terraform Cloud and don't have access already then feel free to request access in the appropriate Slack channel.

+GitHub authentication is handled using a GitHub app.

 ## Making Changes

 In this section we shall look at how you may modify the Terraform configuration to suit your needs and requirements.